jmerle/inkdrop-snippets/README.md

 Type: `string`
 Required: Yes

-The trigger should be the text that should activate the snippet.
+The text that should activate the snippet.
 When the trigger is typed and the activation key is pressed (default: <kbd>Tab</kbd>), the snippet is executed and the trigger is replaced by the snippet's content.

 When there are multiple snippets with the same trigger, the last registered one will be used.
 Snippet configuration notes are read in the order of the note ids in the plugin's settings.
 Snippets in configuration notes are registered from top to bottom.